Skip to main content

 • Measure impact — How will I measure my impact with this individual moving forward?

 Citing the "2024 Culture Study" from O.C.
-Tanner Institute, Recla stated only 59% of employees feel their leaders' expressions of empathy are accompanied by meaningful action and support, and only 58% of organizations take action to improve after receiving employee feedback.
+Tanner Institute, Recla noted that only 59% of employees feel their leaders' expressions of empathy are accompanied by meaningful action and support, and only 58% of organizations take action to improve after receiving employee feedback.
 Yet, when leaders and organizations do act, employees are much more likely to feel engaged and fulfilled.

 "Leaning into a people-first mindset is not just a good feeling or the right thing to do.
 When we leaders demonstrate more empathy, it increases fulfillment at work, it increases engagement and it increases belonging," Recla said.